usdoj-crt/beta-ada/_pages/law-and-regs/design-standards/1991-design-standards.md

 This section requires use of the 60 in (1525 mm) standard stall (<a href="91standards_figures/fig30a.htm" title="Figure 30(a)">Figure 30(a)</a>) and permits the 36 in (915 mm) or 48 in (1220 mm) wide alternate stall (<a href="91standards_figures/fig30b.htm" title="Figure 30(b)">Figure 30(b)</a>) only in alterations where provision of the standard stall is technically infeasible or where local plumbing codes prohibit reduction in the number of fixtures.
 A standard stall provides a clear space on one side of the water closet to enable persons who use wheelchairs to perform a side or diagonal transfer from the wheelchair to the water closet.
 However, some persons with disabilities who use mobility aids such as walkers, canes or crutches are better able to use the two parallel grab bars in the 36 in (915 mm) wide alternate stall to achieve a standing position.

-In large toilet rooms, where six or more toilet stalls are provided, it is therefore required that a 36 in (915 mm) wide stall with parallel grab bars be provided <u>in addition</u> to the standard stall required in new construction.
+In large toilet rooms, where six or more toilet stalls are provided, it is therefore required that a 36 in (915 mm) wide stall with parallel grab bars be provided  <em>in addition </em> to the standard stall required in new construction.
 The 36 in (915 mm) width is necessary to achieve proper use of the grab bars; wider stalls would position the grab bars too far apart to be easily used and narrower stalls would position the grab bars too close to the water closet.
 Since the stall is primarily intended for use by persons using canes, crutches and walkers, rather than wheelchairs, the length of the stall could be conventional.
 The door, however, must swing outward to ensure a usable space for people who use crutches or walkers.

 #### A4.17.5 Doors